doars/doars/packages/doars-fetch/README.md

 > The `indicator` name can be changed in the options of the Doars library, not via the plugin options.

+### d-fetch-select

+Set this directive on the same element as the `d-fetch` directive to select part of the retrieved data as the new content instead of the entire body.
+The directive should return the selector of an element.

+> The `select` name can be changed in the options of the Doars library, not via the plugin options.

 ### d-fetch-target

 Set this directive on the same element as the `d-fetch` directive to specify another element as the target to update when a fetch is invoked.
 The directive should return an element or the selector of an element.
 If a string is returned the element should exist inside the element with this directive on it.